avahidi/interpol/README.rst

         }
     }

-Note that this will result in 100 * 100 = 10.000 username/password pairs.

-But you probably don't need a library to do that so lets try something more interesting.
+Hence interpol will generate all 10.000 valid outputs (username/password pairs) given the set of rules (in this case the input files).
+But you could do all this with a simple for-loop so lets try something more interesting.

 Assume you suspect user "joe" is using a password that is a combination of a weak password plus two additional characters, the first one being a number and the second a currency sign.
 You can now narrow your search by doing this::